Habit Stacking Method: How to Build 5 Habits at Once

 The Science Behind It

-Your brain processes habitual behaviors through the basal ganglia — a region associated with pattern recognition and automatic behavior.
+Your basal ganglia maps repeated actions into automated loops, bypassing conscious decision-making once a pattern locks in.
 When a habit is fully formed, it no longer requires conscious effort.
 It runs on a trigger-routine-reward loop.

 Habit stacking exploits that loop.
 Instead of building a new loop from zero, you insert a new behavior inside a loop that’s already running.
 The existing habit provides the trigger.
 Repetition does the rest.